RedDevilHacks/RedDevilHacks.github.io/content/Tutorials/Project Submission.md

 ## Submission Deadline

-**All submissions must be completed by 7:30 PM on Saturday, April 5th, 2025.**
+**All submissions must be completed by 8:00 PM on Saturday, April 5th, 2025.**

-This gives judges time to review submissions before the closing ceremony at 8:00 PM.

 ## Submission Requirements